okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/auth-servers/index.md

 ### Custom authorization server

 You can use a custom authorization server to create and apply authorization policies to secure your APIs.
-An access token that is minted by a custom authorization server is consumed by your APIs.
+The custom authorization server creates the access token and then your APIs consume the token.

-Okta allows you to [create multiple custom authorization servers](/docs/guides/customize-authz-server/main/#create-an-authorization-server) within a single Okta org that you can use to protect your own resource servers.
+Okta allows you to [create multiple custom authorization servers](/docs/guides/customize-authz-server/main/#create-an-authorization-server) within a single Okta org.
+Use these custom authorization servers to protect your own resource servers.
 Within each authorization server, you can define your own custom OAuth 2.0 [scopes](/docs/guides/customize-authz-server/main/#create-scopes), [claims](/docs/guides/customize-authz-server/main/#create-claims), and [access policies](/docs/guides/customize-authz-server/main/#create-access-policies) to support authorization for your APIs.

 #### Default custom authorization server